-Mercedes-Benz Chief Design Officer Gorden Wegner and Abloh took the legendary G-Class SUV to disrupt the classic notions of luxury.
+The Mercedes-Benz Chief Design Officer, Gorden Wegner, and Abloh took the legendary G-Class SUV to disrupt the classic notions of luxury.

-The collaboration unveiled the G-Class that looked radically different from any versions of the popular SUV before.
+The collaboration unveiled the G-Class, which looked radically different from any versions of the popular SUV before.

 The Project Geländewagen is essentially a racing version of the G stripped out completely to make it a canvas.